OpenRakis/Spice86/README.md

   -w, --WarningLogs                  (Default: false) Enable warning level logs -s, --SilencedLogs                 (Default: false) Disable all logs -i, --InitializeDOS                (Default: true) Install DOS interrupt vectors or not.
+  --StructureFile                    Path to a C header file that describes the structures in the application.
+Works best with exports from IDA or Ghidra
   --help                             Display this help screen.
   --version                          Display version information.
 ```